devexperts/dx-platform/packages/tools/README.md

 Flags:
 * `--watch` - run in watch mode
 * `--failOnError` - if set, build process will return error code `1` in case of any Typescript compilation errors.
 Used for CI.
+* `--project <relative path to custom tsconfig.json>` - if set, build process will be using specified typescript configuration file.
 #### storybook
 ```
 dx-tools storybook -c <config-path> [-p|--port <port>] [-h|--host <hostname>]